 Secondly, you could instead simply manage the project and hire an architect, a surveyor and the builders, who will work for you to complete the self built home.

 Lastly, if you want to be completely hands-off, you could hire a contractor to manage the project, and hire the necessary employees to carry out the job, from beginning to end, although this route is likely to be more expensive.

-You will instead need to get a self build mortgage, provided by a specialist mortgage lender.
+If you decide that a self build is right for you, you will need to get a self build mortgage provided by a specialist mortgage lender.